Staten Island Personal Injury Lawyer

 Medical Malpractice Injuries

-Workplace and construction injuries usually fall within workers compensation jurisdiction, which doesn’t cover much, but you may be able to file a personal injury claim if a third party other than your employer was involved.
+Workplace and construction injuries usually fall under workers compensation.
+But that doesn’t always cover much.
+You may be able to file a personal injury claim if a party other than your employer was involved.

 Defective Product Injuries

 Product liability is broken up into three classes of defects:

 - Design – A product that is dangerous even when used properly, such as a teapot that scalds your hand when correctly used

 - Manufacture – A product that is designed correctly but was manufactured incorrectly, such as a chainsaw with a production flaw causing the chain to dangerously flail